Human Barriers to international Trade

 Concurrent Elections, the Calculus of Voting, and Political Decisions

 This paper explores the consequences of concurrent referendums on turnout, information acquisition, and individual voting decisions.
 I exploit a natural experiment in which all voters decide on the exact same federal direct-democratic propositions but only a fraction of voters also votes in high-salience subnational elections that change the calculus of voting for federal propositions.
 The analysis of survey and administrative voting data for Switzerland between 1981 and 2010 reveals that concurrent elections increase voter turnout for federal propositions, make vote decisions more difficult, decrease proposition knowledge, and increase the share of individuals who cast a blank ballot.

 MICHAEL M. BECHTEL, DOMINIK HANGARTNER, LUKAS SCHMID

-review of economics and statistics, accepted.
+review of economics and statistics, forthcoming.